The 2022 BOLDERBoulder returns on Memorial Day, Monday May 30th at 6:50am!

 Pearl Street Mall – 1300 block by the Courthouse

 Start Area – 30th & Walnut

 When does the BOLDERBoulder start?

 The professional push rim race is the first wave, starting at 6:50am followed by the “A” wave at 6:55am.
 From 6:55am to approximately 9:22am the other 100 waves will launch.
-The wave start times schedule will be sent out with all the details.
+The wave start times schedule will be sent out with all the details to participants.